 - professional benefits.

-- dates/stages of your activity (highlighting the period of funded activity)
+- dates/stages of your activity (highlighting periods of funded activity)

 - how and where you will undertake or deliver the activity